jachinrao/library-management-system/README.md

 ### Database Design

-- **Conceptual Data Model (CDM)**: Designed as an entity-association diagram using crow's foot notation in draw.io.
-The CDM includes entities such as Student, Card, Book, Copy, and Loan, with relationships and constraints detailed in the document.
+- **Conceptual Data Model (CDM)**: Designed as an entity-association diagram using crow's foot notation in [draw.io](draw.io).
+The CDM includes entities such as Student, Card, Book, Copy, and Loan, with relationships and constraints detailed in  [Assumptions and Constraints.md](results/Assumptions and Constraints.md) .

   [![CDM Diagram](results/cdm.png)](https://github.com/zhexinrao/library-management-system/blob/main/results/cdm.png)